LaunchCodeEducation/java-web-development/docs/_sources/chapters/control-flow-and-collections/loops.rst.txt

    #.
 1 --- The print statement is evaluated before the conditional.
    #. infinite times --- 3 is less than 2, and the condition is never changed in the loop.

+.. ans: 1 --- The print statement is evaluated before the conditional.